 How will study abroad affect my student’s graduate school plans?

-– Lily Zhang, Assistant Director, Career Counseling & Training, GECD
+– Tyrene Jones, Assistant Director, Career Counseling & Training, GECD

 Students applying to medical school need to work closely with the Global Education team along with Prehealth Advising when planning for study abroad.
 There are often several pre-requisite courses that Prehealth students need to take, and planning out when they will take them is important.
 It is always great if a Prehealth student can volunteer or shadow a doctor when they are studying abroad because it allows them to see two types of healthcare systems.